stroparo/dotfiles/README.md

 Custom configuration files and environment setup routines.

-These are custom i.e. the better way to seize this is to fork it and have it your own way (change, remove, add new stuff etc.)
+These are custom i.e. the best way to seize this is to fork it and have it your own way (change, remove, add new stuff etc.)

 ## Requirements